-Whether you notice those pesky split ends a few weeks or a few months after your last haircut, you’re not alone in having hair that splits at its ends.
+I’m bored… *picks at split ends* Whether you notice them a few weeks or a few months after your last haircut, you’re not alone in having hair that splits at its ends.
 These splits tend to show up on the strands of most people, especially on dry or damaged hair.
 In order to understand why your ends split, it’s important to understand how your hair functions, from root to tip, in order to get a better idea of what your locks are doing — and why.

-Let’s start with the basics.
 You probably know about hair follicles, and you probably know about pores, but did you know that these two are one and the same?
-It’s true!
 A lot of our pores don’t actually have a hair growing out of them, but each one has a hair follicle within it.

 So these pores, or hair follicles, anchor each strand of hair — whether they’re on your head, brows, legs, or elsewhere.
 These visible strands are known as the hair shaft and are comprised of three parts: the cuticle, the cortex, and the medulla.